 What are affiliate links?

 These are links that take you to other sites which offer me some form of compensation for sending them visitors or customers (for instance, if you click on a coupons.com link in one of my posts and print out a coupon from their site, I get a small kickback from coupons.com.
-I also am affiliated with Swagbucks, Amazon.com, Groupon, and ING Direct.).
+I also am affiliated with Swagbucks, Amazon.com, Groupon, and Capital One 360.).